ninja-lifts/Elevate_labs_Task2/Phishing_Analysis_Report.md

 ## 4. Urgent and Threatening Language
 The email's body is crafted to create panic and bypass rational thinking.

-**Urgency:** Phrases like "URGENT", "Action Required", and "immediately" pressure the user to act quickly.
+**Urgency:** Phrases like "URGENT", "Action Required", and "immediately" pressure recipient act quickly.

 **Threat:** The email contains a clear threat: "Failure to do so within 24 hours will result in permanent account suspension."
 This scare tactic is designed to make the recipient click the link without thinking.